vexxhost/atmosphere/roles/kube_prometheus_stack/README.md

 There is a Grafana deployemnt with a few dashboards that are created by default and a Prometheus deployment that is used to collect metrics from the cluster which sends alerts to AlertManager.
 In addition, Loki is deployed to collect logs from the cluster using Vector.

+## Philosophy

+Atmosphere's monitoring philosophy is strongly aligned with the principles outlined in the Google Site Reliability Engineering (SRE) book.
+Our approach focuses on alerting on conditions that are symptomatic of issues which directly impact the service or system health, rather than simply monitoring the state of individual components.

+### Severity Levels

+Our alerting system classifies incidents into different severity levels based on their impact on the system and users.

+- **SEV-1**: This is the highest level of severity, used for incidents that cause a total service outage or significant functionality loss across the entire Atmosphere platform.
+Immediate attention and action are required to restore the service.

+- **SEV-2**: Used for incidents that cause a major impact on a large number of users or critical system components.
+This could include issues affecting the entire control plane of a specific service.
+While not a total outage, SEV-2 incidents still require prompt attention.

+- **SEV-3**: This level is used for incidents that impact a smaller subset of users or a single system.
+These incidents require attention but do not typically require immediate action outside of normal business hours.

+- **SEV-4**: The lowest level of severity, used for minor issues that do not significantly impact users or the system's operation.
+These incidents are typically addressed during normal business hours.

+### Alerting Philosophy

+Our alerting philosophy is to ensure that the right people are alerted at the right time.
+Most alerts, if they are affecting a single system, would trigger a lower severity level (SEV-3 or SEV-4).
+However, if an issue is affecting the entire control plane of a specific service, it might escalate to a SEV-2.
+And if the whole service is unavailable, it becomes a SEV-1.

+We believe in minimizing alert noise to ensure that alerts are meaningful and actionable.
+Our goal is to have every alert provide enough information to initiate an immediate and effective response.

+We continue to refine our monitoring and alerting strategies to ensure that we are effectively identifying and responding to incidents, with the ultimate goal of providing a reliable and high-quality service to all our users.

 ## Viewing data

 By default, an `Ingress` is created for Grafana using the `kube_prometheus_stack_grafana_host` variable.
 The default login is `admin` and the password is the value of `kube_prometheus_stack_grafana_admin_password`.

 You can view the existing dashboards by going to _Manage_ > _Dashboards_.
 You can also check any alerts that are currently firing by going to _Alerting_ > _Alerts_.